jmoyers/compilers/finite_automata.md

 Okay, so, skipping the dumb ones.

-Example (finite): any number of 1s, followed by a single 0
+Example (deterministic): any number of 1s, followed by a single 0

 ![](fig1.png)